 The cover for unproven treatment is more restrictive than for conventional treatments.
 Unproven treatment must:

-- be authorised by us before it takes place; and - take place in the UK; and - be agreed by us as a suitable equivalent to conventional treatment.
+- be authorised by us before it takes place; and - take place in the UK; and - be agreed by us as a suitable equivalent to conventional treatment; and - have high quality evidence of its safety.